ionous/tapestry/dl/jess/jessMapping.md

 MapLocations:
 --------------------
 ex.
-R is SOUTH of P and NORTH of C. the behavior here has enough complexity to merit some documentation:
+L is SOUTH of R and NORTH of C. the behavior here has enough complexity to merit some documentation:

 1. build the locations as "" kind